 Be inspired by the Sermon on the Mount, discover new prayer practices, participate in activities and open your heart to the world that we live in.

-Created by the Auckland Diocese,...
+Created by the Auckland Diocese, the content is drawn...
 See more

 Youth sit in a circle and the leader 'zaps' someone opposite them to pray for.